datasciencecampus/laika/README.md

-# Laika
+# Skywalker

 > Experiments with satellite image data.

 ## Synopsis

-The goal of *project laika* is to research potential sources of satellite image data and to implement various algorithms for satellite image classification, object detection and segmentation.
-Laika is a precursor for a production ready, *end-to-end* satellite image processing framework and also is intended to serve as a protyping environment for testing recent and future developments.
+The goal of *project skywalker* is to research potential sources of satellite image data and to implement various algorithms for satellite image classification, object detection and segmentation.

+Skywalker is a precursor for a production ready, *end-to-end* satellite image processing framework and also is intended to serve as a protyping environment for testing recent and future developments.

+**Note that this project is intended to form a starting point for future research**

 ## Goals